 “Trader’s Honour deals quite a bit with notions of how societies (should) work.
 The Mirani have two classes of people, the nobility (which includes Mikandra) and the working classes.
 The noble class not only limits the prospects of its women, but also believes that it’s their duty to protect and care for the lower classes.
 As we learn quite early on, they don’t do as good a job as they could.
 By contrast, Barresh, the other continent, is thought to be primitive and more or less useless.
 But when Mikandra arrives there she finds that, yes, it is very different (there’s a bit of appropriate culture-shock on her part).
 Over time she learns that different does not mean worse, not the way the other nobles think, and starts to see a lot of potential around her.
 It made me think of biases against developing countries and how some are actually the world’s fastest growing economies.–Tsana Dolichva, Australian book reviewer”

-The envelope lay in the middle of the table, between the silver tableware and the gold-rimmed plates.
+THE ENVELOPE LAY in the middle of the table, between the silver tableware and the gold-rimmed plates.
 A bowl with rolls of fish bread stood on one side, and a steaming terrine of bean soup on the other.
 Father, dressed in his Lawkeepers tunic, sat at his usual place at the head of the table, Mother on the other end and little Liseyo with her silken hair on Father’s right hand side.
 Old Rosep stood at Mother’s elbow while ladling soup into her plate and talking to her in a low voice.
 All of them were looking at that envelope.

 Mikandra hesitated in the doorway.
 Her face still glowed from having run from the hospital against the biting wind to be home in time for dinner.
 Father cast a Meaningful Glance at the envelope, and then met her eyes in that severe way of his that said Young lady, I demand an explanation.